imagingbook/scantailor-advanced-tools/README.md

 ```
   <scans>/pdf
 ```
-and puts the combined document PDF in
+and places the combined document PDF in
 ```
   <scans>/out.pdf
 ```